caos/semantic-release/README.md

 ## What is it

 We often use `semantic-release` in differents `CI systems` like `Gitlab` & `Github`.
-In order to reduce the effort of seting up and maintaining a lot of pipelines, we use this image as starting point for `semantic-release`.
+In order to reduce the effort of setting up and maintaining a lot of pipelines, we use this image as starting point for `semantic-release`.

 ## How to use